azimafroozeh/WDPS/README.md

 ### Step1: Knowledge Extraction

-Task: This will perform (1) NPL preprocessing and (2) information extraction.
+Task: This will perform (1) NLP preprocessing and (2) information extraction.
 This will return a set of entities present in the sample file,with its respective Named Entity Recognition (NER) tag.

 Run: